scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 4.md

 ***Silence.***

-**Alex:** I... don't think...
-The data doesn't look like... equipment malfunction...
-We accounted for that... in the experimental design...
+**Alex:** I don't think...
+The data doesn't look like equipment malfunction...
+We accounted for that in the experimental design...

 **Alex:** *Suddenly, Dr. Chen looked rather uncomfortable.
 However...
 Sera... is she smiling?
 I don't think I've ever seen her smile in my time here.
 I must be imagining it because when I blinked, her intense expression was back on her face as she turned to Dr. Chen.*